stackabletech/edc-operator/README.md

   <img width="150" src="./.readme/static/borrowed/Icon_Stackable.svg" alt="Stackable Logo"/>
 </p>

-<h1 align="center">Stackable EDC Operator</h1>
+<h1 align="center">Stackable Operator for Eclipse EDC</h1>

-This is a Kubernetes Operator for the [EDC Connector](https://github.com/eclipse-edc/Connector).
+This is a Kubernetes Operator for the [EDC Connector](https://github.com/eclipse-edc/Connector) (Eclipse Dataspace Components Connector).
 It is built with the [IONOS S3 extension](https://github.com/Digital-Ecosystems/edc-ionos-s3).

 A demo can be run from the `demo` directory, follow the README file in that directory for more information.